-At Ditchling (St Margaret’s) CE Primary the children regularly use the internet as part of their learning.
+At Ditchling (St Margaret’s) CE Primary and Nursery the children regularly use the internet as part of their learning.
 In school we regularly remind the children how to stay safe online through ‘e-safety’ activities.

 At home, children are not always supervised when they are using the internet.
 This can potentially allow children access to a whole world of information and online communities, some of which may be unsuitable for children to access.